zhijinl/nvflare-course/README.md

 Welcome to the course: **5 minutes to Federated Learning with NVIDIA FLARE**!

 Federated Learning empowers institutions to leverage private data by enabling local training without centralizing data.
+With increasing demand of access to high quality, multi-institutional data, Federated Learning has been gaining traction as an effective paradigm to develop robust AI while respecting data regulations.
+However, implementing Federated Learning is not an easy task.
+Carefully designed software tools are needed to efficiently prototype Federated projects and bring them to real-world scale.

 NVIDIA Federated Learning Application Runtime Environment (FLARE) is an open-source Python SDK allowing for efficient implementation of